 5) Video with analytics

 Wistia is a powerful tool that you can use to create video content and track the analytics of your videos as well.
 It works great because analytics are always important in a digital marketing strategy.
 Wistia tells you where in a video viewers watched, skipped ahead, skipped forward, and stopped.
-This insight is the key to scaling your strategy for continued growth.
+This insight is the key to scaling your marketing strategy for continued growth.

 Learn what your audience likes to watch, learn how they like to engage with your company, and give them more of what they like and less of what they don’t.
 Wistia provides graphs to visually represent the success (or lack thereof) of your video campaigns.